yalavrinenko/lammps/doc/src/fix_mc_wpmd.rst

 * 2. The energy of the last accepted configuration.

-* 3. The energy of current configuration.
+* 3. The energy of the current configuration.

 * 4. The number of accepted steps.

 * 5. The number of rejected steps.

-* 6. The id of the current action over a system.
-The integer number int range from 0 to k, where k is a number of options.
+* 6. The id of the current operation performed over a system in the current step.
+The integer number int ranges from 0 to k, where k is the number of possible operations.

 Restrictions
 """"""""""""

 This fix is part of the AWPMD package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.
-The fix oriented to work with atom style :doc:`wavepacket <atom_style>`, the usage with other styles is possible but didn't tested.
+The fix is designed to work with atom style :doc:`wavepacket <atom_style>`, the usage with other styles is possible but has not been tested.

 Do not set "neigh_modify once yes" or else this fix will never be called.
 Reneighboring is required.

-Can be run in parallel, but some aspects of the MC part will decrease the scale of algorithm.
+Can be run in parallel, but some aspects of the MC part will decrease the parallel scaling of algorithm.

 This fix requires the `thermo  1`.